Here’s what’s closed, canceled or postponed because of Hurricane Irma

 - Universities have begun to cancel classes as well.
 The University of Miami and Florida International University canceled classes for the rest of the week starting Wednesday.
 Saint Thomas University canceled classes Thursday through the weekend.
 UM also told its students to evacuate South Florida if possible.

-- Miami Dade College canceled classes and special events Thursday through Sunday.
-Barry University is closed on all campuses throughout the state and Caribbean starting Thursday at 4 p.m.
+- Miami-Dade College canceled classes and special events Thursday through Sunday, then announced it would move up the closure to Wednesday at 4 p.m.
+Barry University is also closed on all campuses throughout the state and Caribbean starting Wednesday at 4 p.m.

 - FIU said employees are expected to report to work Wednesday, Sept.
 6. The university will closed as of Thursday, Sept.
 7. All special events on campus, including the Saturday football game, are canceled.